silaspe/maths/docs/the_strand_puzzle.md

 ### back to the strand puzzle or whatever I was doing because I don't remember

-now I can find formulas for the sums of house numbers and say that they are equal.
+Now I can find formulas for the sums of house numbers and say that they are equal.
 The first starts at $1$ and stops at $x - 1$, so the formula is:

 $$ \frac{(x - 1) x}{2} $$

 Now, for the second formula, there are two methods.
-If I say "ao!", then forget the last $2$ lines, if i say "oa!", than remember them.
+If I say "ao!", then forget the last $2$ lines, if I say "oa!", then remember them.
 With that being said...

-one method is to pull out an $x$ at each of the $y - x$ steps, which amounts to an addded $x(y - x)$, so it is:
+one method is to pull out an $x$ at each of the $y - x$ steps, which amounts to an added $x(y - x)$, so it is:

 $$ \frac{(y - x) (y - x + 1)}{2} + x(y - x) = \frac{1}{2}((y - x) (y - x + 1) + 2x(y - x)) = \frac{1}{2}(y^2 - xy + y - xy + x^2 - x + 2xy - 2x^2) = \frac{1}{2}(y^2 + y - x^2 - x) = \frac{y (y + 1)}{2} - \frac{x (x + 1)}{2} $$